 Discovering, developing and deploying the next generation of technologies to fight global poverty.

-LIGTT is conducting an exciting and far-reaching study – working with over 200 experts from around the world – to understand which technologies really matter.
-Our core objective is to coalesce and catalyze the global ecosystem of innovators on how science & technology can alleviate global poverty and related social ills.
-We are using a 4-step approach:
+LIGHT is conducting an exciting and far-reaching study – working with over 200 experts from around the world – to understand which technologies really matter.
+Their core objective is to coalesce and catalyze the global ecosystem of innovators on how science & technology can alleviate global poverty and related social ills.
+They are using a 4-step approach:

 - Identify and focus attention on pivotal S&T breakthroughs: Which critical problems and breakpoints can S&T breakthroughs meaningfully address (across poverty, health, governance, education, human rights, environmental degradation, etc.)?

 - What are the highest-potential interventions to solve those problems, and how much of a role does technology play in those interventions (compared to policy, infrastructure development, human capital development, behavior change, financial inclusion, etc.)?

 - They’re fihting for collaboration among governments, the civil society, private sector and multilateral development institutions, including new partners to financing the end extreme poverty in the generation.
 The private sector is playing an increasingly important role in financing goods, service and infrastructure in emerging economies.
 They need to radically rethink how they unlock resources and develop new initiatives that will help finance the poor countries.